Chatbot Guide: Create chatbots to assist your customers 24/7

-So let’s talk about tools variety in more detail.
+So let’s talk about options variety in more detail.
 We picked five services that offer chatbot software.
 Their functionality varies a bit, and so does their pricing.
 So, here you’ll find solutions for businesses of different sizes and budgets.

 It’s aimed to facilitate the work of your support, marketing, and sales team.
 Dashly chatbot:

 - Captures and qualifies leads;

-- Deals with FAQs and other basic questions 24/7;
+- Deals with users FAQs and other basic questions 24/7;

 - Gathers customers feedback;